jlivingood/IETF109BoF/109-Agenda.md

     -- Device-to-user or group association to restrict or authorize unwanted or unverified device connections to the LAN

 ## Discussion, Interest & Next Steps -- 30 Mins (BoF Chair w/AD Support)
+- What other SSOs are working on this topic or related topics & how to best coordinate?
 - Identify community of interest
 - Document all major use cases currently deployed
 - Define best practices for enabling service continuity in the presence of MAC Address randomization